 How To Make A Spore Syringe

-This guide will show you how to make your own spore syringes for great value mycology endeavors.
+This guide will show you how to make your own spore syringes.
+Now available in video as well as a written article below.

 This is what the finished product will look like: